Waterfront: Dam Board

 What is happening to HMS Trincomalee?
 Is it staying in Hartlepool?

-Sharon Fleet asked over 1 year ago
+Sharon Fleet asked almost 2 years ago

 Thank you for your question.
 Firstly can I apologise for the delay in responding, we had an issue with the questions coming through the system.
 This has now been rectified.